hyperledger/iroha-2-docs/src/guide/build-and-install.md

-This is normally a straightforward process, but we've added [troubleshooting](./troubleshooting/installation-issues.md#troubleshooting-rust-toolchain) details for each stage in case you experience issues with installation process.
+This is normally a straightforward process, but we've added [troubleshooting](./troubleshooting/installation-issues.md#troubleshooting-rust-toolchain) details for each stage in case you experience issues with the installation process.

 The easiest way to get the official `rustup` script is to run: